Commands Reference¶

 Agent: Senku (Planner) Purpose: Create implementation strategy

-Output: - Files to modify - Step-by-step implementation plan - Risks and edge cases - Verification criteria
+Output: - Files to modify - Step-by-step implementation plan - Risks and edge cases - Verification criteria - Deliverable Output Contract (target format / acceptance criteria / risk & edge cases) — required for any plan producing an artifact

 Phase 3: Implementation¶